List of Scooby-Doo characters: The Hex Girls

 The Hex Girls are an eco-goth rock band consisting of members Thorn (Sally McKnight), Dusk, and Luna.
 Thorn is voiced by Jennifer Hale, Dusk is voiced by Jane Wiedlin and Luna is voiced by Kimberly Brooks.
 They are first seen as suspects of the mystery that is going on in their hometown, Oakhaven, later becoming the gang's friends.
-They first appeared in Scooby-Doo! and the Witch's Ghost, and reappeared in Scooby-Doo! and the Legend of the Vampire, What's New, Scooby-Doo? and Scooby-Doo!
-Mystery Incorporated.
+They first appeared in Scooby-Doo! and the Witch's Ghost, and reappeared in Scooby-Doo! and the Legend of the Vampire, What's New, Scooby-Doo?, Scooby-Doo!
+Mystery Incorporated, and Scooby-Doo and Guess Who?.

 In the movie Scooby-Doo! and the Witch's Ghost, they are first seen as suspects of the mystery the gang is investigating.
 Thorn later plays an important role on Sarah Ravencroft's ghost demise by reading the spell which sends her back to the spell book where she came from, along with her descendant Ben Ravencroft.
 Along with Scooby and the rest of the gang, they end up giving a concert to pay for the damage the Ravencrofts did.

 In Scooby-Doo! and the Legend of the Vampire, Thorn, Luna and Dusk are the artists that are going to open the Vampire Rock Musical Festival, ending up being kidnapped by Yowie Yahoo's vampire minions, which leads the gang to look for them, while trying to solve the mystery regarding Vampire Rock.
 They end up being saved, and accompany the gang to their performance at the festival.

 In the series What's New, Scooby-Doo?, they appear in the episode "The Vampire Strikes Back", where the gang must help them capture a vampire that has been trying to scare them away from a castle in Transylvania, where they are shooting their latest single.
 According to Daphne, Dusk intended to leave the group to start a solo career, but this wasn't brought up again with the episode's ending implying she chose to stay.

 In Scooby-Doo!
 Mystery Incorporated, they appear in the episodes "In Fear of the Phantom" and "Dance of the Undead".
 They ask the gang to help them catch a ghost who wants to put them out of business after Thorn is nearly crushed to death.
 After most of Crystal Cove is hypnotized by a zombie ska band, Scooby and Shaggy track them down and ask them for help to defeat them in a battle of the bands.
 They also help the gang find another clue of the Crystal Cove Mystery, by discovering and deciphering a hidden soundtrack in the Planispheric Disk.

+In Scooby-Doo and Guess Who?, they appear in "I put a Hex on you".
+They received a package from a fan with the cursed Guitar of Ester Moonkiller.
+After it's played during a concert Thorn and Luna's personalities changed.

+The band makes a cameo appearance in an image in the 2020 film Scoob! and the HBO Max's Velma series.